Q.What are the key course dates for the online programmes?

 Some subjects are assessed through a combination of continuous assessment exercises given throughout the year along with a final written exam.
 Your lecturer will inform you of the assessment format for the subject(s) you are studying.
-If you are outside of Ireland or in special circumstances, you may be allowed to take take your examinations online with remote supervision from ProcturU.
-A fee will be payable to ProctorU for this service.
+If you are outside of Ireland or in special circumstances, you may be allowed to take take your examinations online with remote supervision from Examity.
+A fee will be payable to for this service.

 - Q.When attending IT Sligo, where can I stay?

 The Clarion Hotel Sligo Tel +(353) 71 911 9000 which is located adjacent (3 minute walk) to IT Sligo offers online students preferred room and breakfast rates when attending the college.
 These rates are very